 ‘It annoys you?’

-The two of them were surveying the south hall from the landing above to make sure no guests were present, when Pirouette spied something.
+The two of them made their way downstairs and surveyed the south hall from the landing above to make sure no guests were present.

 ‘Where could this have come from?’

 ‘A guest’s furs, perhaps?’

 ‘Maybe, but surely even Wonderwind would be so bold as to –’

 A door on their left creaked and both were instantly on their guard.